Stark-3000616/dapp-fake-news-detector/README.md

 ## Parameters

 - `numofvoters`: Total number of voters in the simulation.
 - `trustworthy_voter_%`: Percentage of voters considered trustworthy.
+They are considered to vote with 90% accuracy.
 - `malicious_voter%`: Percentage of voters considered malicious.
+They are considered to vote with 70% accuracy.
 - `num_of_news_items`: Number of news items to be generated for the simulation.
+The are considered to always vote wrong.

-## License
+## Contributors

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Sayantan Biswas
+- Shamik Kumar De